Cross-posted at The Western Right, Right Michigan, and Red Racing Horses.

 Republican: Joe Hune (incumbent)

 Analysis: This is the third most Republican state senate district.
 Hune has been rated the most conservative member of the state senate.

 Old SS 2010: 36-64, McCain: 31.4, 2006 R Avg: 44.8 Romney: 34.2

 Republican: Craig Whitehead

 Analysis: Whitmer is the senate democrat leader.
-She is one of the few bright spots on the Michigan dems weak bench.
-She has ruled out a race for governor, but not for some other office.
+She is one of the few bright spots on the Michigan dems weak bench, but is not seeking any office in 2014.
 Hertel, the Ingham Register of Deeds, is the favorite here.